FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 The purpose of GEDCOM X has been stated as:

-> to define an open data model and an open serialization format for exchanging the
+> To define an open data model and an open serialization format for exchanging the
 > components of the genealogical proof standard.

 The genealogical proof standard has been articulated and defined by the